 - Add garlic and stir-fry 10 seconds until fragrant

-- Drizzle with sesame oil, season with salt and pepper
+- Add soy sauce, drizzle with sesame oil, season and serve

 - Peel loofah and cut into thin half-moons